 Budapest is one of Europe’s most popular cities.
 Its location along the Danube river, an impressive history that has spawned an endless display of monumental buildings and the modern shopping experience, are just some of the reasons making this city worth a visit.
 Mamaison Hotel Andrassy Budapest is located in the historic Andrássy Avenue, only about a 5 minute walk from Heroes’ Square with its numerous art museums.

 The famous shopping boulevard Váci utca featuring popular stores, shops and restaurants is only about 3 km away.
 Our elegant hotel is located in the diplomatic quarter and can easily be reached by car or public transport: the Bajza utca bus and metro station (about 170 m) and the Hősök tere metro station (about 290 m).
-Near the hotel you’ll find parks, museums and the Széchenyi thermal baths, which can be reached in about 13 minutes on foot.
+Near the hotel you’ll find parks, museums and the Széchenyi thermal bath, which can be reached in about 13 minutes on foot.

 Heroes’ Square – The stars at arm’s reach

 Heroes’ Square is one of the best known and largest attractions in Budapest, impressing visitors with its numerous characteristic monuments, all designed by architect Albert Schickedanz and sculptor György Zala.
 The Millennium Monument stands tall in the middle of the square, while two art museums line the edge.
 Behind the square you’ll find the City Park, where guests can enjoy long walks and picnics

 City Park – Recreation, Entertainment and Excellent Food